Khumbize/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a command that finds all empty files and directories Write a script that lists all the files with a .gif Create a script that decodes acrostics that use the first letter
+Write a command that finds all empty files and directories Write a script that lists all the files with a .gif Create a script that decodes acrostics that use the first letter Write a script that parses web servers logs in TSV format